-Fundamental analysis involves an inspection of a company’s revenues, expenses, debt levels, product and/or service lines, and management.
-Publicly traded companies are required to disclose their financials on a quarterly basis, which is where analysts gather this information.
-Stockholders have the right to inspect the books and records of a company, which is fulfilled through these financial disclosures:
+Fundamental analysis involves inspecting a company’s revenues, expenses, debt levels, product and/or service lines, and management.
+Publicly traded companies must disclose financial information quarterly, and analysts use these disclosures to gather data.
+Stockholders also have the right to inspect a company’s books and records, and these required filings help satisfy that right.

 10-K annual report